Hung Tung: Biography

 Hung was born in 1920 in a fishermen's village in Tainan's Beimen Township.
 Hung was orphaned as a young child.
 Raised by impoverished relatives, he was unable to attend school.
 From an early age, Hung supported himself and his family by doing odd jobs.
 He also worked as a spirit medium in a Taoist temple.
 Having no formal education, Hung was illiterate for his entire life.

 In 1970, at age 50, Hung started painting without any training.
 In 1972, he put works on display outside the Nankunshen Temple.
 A journalist wrote about Hung's works in The Artist Magazine.
 In 1976, Hung Tung's first major solo exhibition was organised by The Artist magazine at the American Cultural Centre in Taipei, making him a household name overnight in Taiwan.

 Hung's popularity throughout Taiwan meant that he received constant requests for paintings.
 However, he refused to sell any of these works.
 In later life Hung began to isolate himself.
 In 1986 Hung's wife died.
 A year later in 1987, Hung died in his sleep, alone in his workshop.

 Hung produced over 300 finished artworks.
 His art is said to have laid the foundation for the Nativist movement in Taiwan.

+After his death, Hung was buried at Nanshan Public Cemetery near Tainan.